 Unlike seminars, lectures, and workshops – which may have a vestigial presence in terms of, for example, Panopta screencasts, podcasts, handouts, and PowerPoint presentations – the one-to-one tutorial has no natural residue.
 It’s ephemeral.
 (The greater part of my teaching provision has evaporated on delivery.)
 Like a jazz recital, or a theatrical performance, or the delivery of oratory, it is, and remains, an in-the-moment experience.
 Unless the exchange is captured technologically, there’s no trace other than in the memory of those who were present.
 ‘You had to be there!’, as they say.
 Nothing wrong with that.
 There’s a dynamic, a tension, and an electricity that occur in the ‘live’ art teaching that doesn’t transfer to the recording.
 Moreover, the effectiveness of a tutorial isn’t confined to a recollection of its content.
 Many of us have experienced tutorials that changed our outlook, or motivated us when we were discouraged, or provided the missing piece in our understanding.
 And yet, when, years later, someone asks us what our tutor had said, we can’t remember.
 What we do recall, though, is the emotional memory of the occasion – ‘the rush’.
 Here, I want to concentrate on a method of preserving and sharing the propositional content of the one-to-one tutorial: those things that were said rather than felt; the repeatable as opposed to the momentary.

 So much of what passes between the tutee and the tutor is forgotten.
 The traditional wisdom is that students remember only what was important.
 My experience tells me that students remember only a small part of what was important.
-And, what is of importance need not have appeared so at the time of the tutorial.
+And, what’s of importance need not have appeared so at the time of the tutorial.
 My endeavour has been to develop methods of encapsulating, conserving, and disseminating the salient content of one-to-one tutorials for the good of both the individual and the learning community.
 These methods respond to the students’ predilection for privacy and to modes of communication and mediation that they enjoy using, habitually.
-(In other words, neither email nor Blackboard, in my experience.)

-The focus of the aphorisms is upon general principles, reflections and considerations, truisms and axioms, counsel and advice regarding (as well as my own ruminations on teaching) organised within the two concentric fields of activity and experience.
-The inner circle represents concepts related to the practice and study of fine art; the outer circle comprises pedagogical, attitudinal, and more broadly life-encounter concerns.
-In the tutorial, these two circles interpenetrate, always.
+The focus of the aphorisms is upon general principles, reflections and considerations, truisms and axioms, counsel and advice regarding their work and studentship (as well as upon my own ruminations on teaching) organised within the two concentric fields of activity and experience.
+The inner-circle represents concepts related to the practice and study of fine art; the outer-circle comprises pedagogical, attitudinal, and more broadly life-encounter concerns.
+In the tutorial, these two circles interpenetrate, always: